IliaOzhmegov/TradingNeuralNetwork/README.md

 ![Bear_Market_VS_Bull_Market](images/Bear_vs_Bull_Cartoon.jpg)

-Simply bull market is an optimistic market which faces a positive trand in the assets's prices and bear market is the market facing a decrease in prices due to depressive enviroment or to the fact that the investors do not believe in the market.
+Simply bull market is an optimistic market which faces a positive trand in the assets' prices and bear market is the market facing a decrease in prices due to depressive enviroment or to the fact that the investors do not believe in the market.

 ![Bear_Market_VS_Bull_Market_Projected_Onto_stock_Prices](images/Bear-Bull_Illusttrated.png)